 Hey there, it’s me, Alphie (that’s short for ‘Alphabet’ by the way), and i’m here to share my language learning tips with you!

 I’ve been a part of the Lingoda family for six months now.
 Usually you can see me travelling around the world but despite what people think, I do some real work sometimes!

 I have seen and experienced a lot here as a coworker and as a student learning languages with our native teachers.
-And recently I completed the German Marathon and it helped me to understand you guys even better!
+And recently I completed the German Marathon Challenge and it helped me to understand you guys even better!

 Sharing is caring, so here are my top insider tips that can help you complete and maybe even win the Marathon Challenge.

 - Write a letter in the language that you are going to learn or even better record a video before the Marathon of you speaking the language.
 Watch it after the Marathon and you will be amazed how much you have improved!